-4.2 Results of the non-parametric tests
+4.2.
+Results of the non-parametric tests

 The four dependent variables in this category were (can + NEG), (go), (throw), and (told).
 The differences in the patterning of tokens were tested using two different non-parametric tests.
-The frequencies of vernacular tokens as they pattern within the three corpora are given in Table 13a and structured and the differences between the corpora may be partially caused by the differences in collection methods and transcriptions.
+The frequencies of vernacular tokens as they pattern within the three corpora are given in Table 13a and the frequencies of vernacular tokens as they pattern across the three corpora in Table 13b:

+partially caused by the differences in collection methods and transcriptions.